aphp/Cohort360-Back-end/admin_cohort/tests/tests_followup.md

 - [ ] As a user authentified with no rights, I cannot create a maintenance phase
 - [ ] As a user authentified with no rights, I cannot delete a maintenance phase

-- [ ] As a user authentified with right_edit_roles, I cann patch a maintenance phase
+- [ ] As a user authentified with right_full_admin, I cann patch a maintenance phase
-- [ ] As a user authentified with right_edit_roles, I cann create a maintenance phase
+- [ ] As a user authentified with right_full_admin, I cann create a maintenance phase
-- [ ] As a user authentified with right_edit_roles, I cann delete a maintenance phase
+- [ ] As a user authentified with right_full_admin, I cann delete a maintenance phase

 `/maintenances/next` :
 - [ ] As a user authentified with no rights, I can read next maintenance